rpiprint/kindred-orig-KindredPrints-iOS/README.md

 You can grab a zipped copy here.

-1. Download `AWS link to zip of iOS project` to the folder of your choice
+1. Download [zipped test project and SDK](https://s3-us-west-1.amazonaws.com/kindredmeta/KindredPrints-iOS.zip) to the folder of your choice
 2. Unzip the file to your development directory

 OR clone this project and open it in Xcode.